tonetheman/proto_pngs/readme.md

 32x32 png files I can use for game prototypes

-All the color names match to the HTML colors.
+Some match the colors from HTML5, all the rest match the colors from image magick.